microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_updateManagementCenter/_index.md

 ## Update Management Center

 From the **Update Management Center**, you can oversee the update compliance for your entire fleet of machines in Azure, on-premises, and other cloud environments.
-Moreover, you can instantly deploy critical updates to help secure your machines.
+You can also instantly deploy critical updates to help secure your machines.

 - On the top bar search, type **Update Management Center** and click on it: